 However, while the tower has been a staple of the London skyline for hundreds of years, it is still a fairly mysterious structure!
 There is actually more to the tower than we give it credit.
-Here are 15 interesting facts about the Big Ben, the bell, its clock and its history.
+Here are 15 interesting facts about Big Ben, the bell, the clock and the history.

 Big Ben isn’t the name of the clock, or the tower – it’s the name of the famous bell inside the structure.
 The clock tower itself is actually known as Elizabeth Tower, earning its name during the Queen’s 2012 Jubilee.

 The bell’s original name was going to be Royal Victoria – but the nickname stuck!
 It’s thought to come from Sir Benjamin Hall, whose name is found on the bell itself.

 The bell weighs just less than 14 tonnes and is 7.2 feet, or 2.2 metres tall.

 The clock is said to be accurate at all times, but it’s actually suffered a couple of hiccups over the years.
 This is mainly down to weather, such as through extreme heat and deep freezes.
 In fact, a cold snap once caused the bell to chime late!